 - Peel and cut the shallots into 1/4″ slices.
 Separate the rounds with your fingers, then toss with the cornstarch and 1/4 tsp salt.

 - Heat about 1/2″ of canola oil in a medium skillet over medium heat (I used the same skillet that I used for the pine nuts).
 Add the shallots with a fork – they should sizzle when added and while cooking, but shouldn’t pop or splatter much.
 Cook until deep golden brown and crispy, then remove with a slotted spoon to a plate to cool.

 - Finally, assemble the dish with the noodles on the bottom, topped with the green beans, shallots, and pine nuts.
 Sprinkle with sea salt and freshly cracked black pepper, then squeeze a lemon on top.
 Enjoy immediately!

 – If you are gluten free, be sure to use gluten free soba noodles made with 100% buckwheat (some noodles use combination of buckwheat and regular wheat flour).

 Keywords: soba, side dish, gluten-free, buckwheat, noodles, green beans

 What about you?
 Do you cook much with soba noodles?
 Let us know in the comments below and please rate this recipe if you loved it!

-And be sure to try out these similar recipes:
+And if soba noodles are your thing, be sure to try out some of these recipes:

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.